• Skip to main content

 Improving your health is like climbing a steep mountain

-You’ve given up favorite foods, cut back over-indulgence, and eaten enough green leafy things to open a farmers market.
+If you’ve given up your favorite foods, cut back on overindulgence, and eaten enough green leafy things to open a farmers market, you don’t want to undo all your hard work.

-Now vacation is looming and you’re afraid that successful climb is going to turn into a pile of sand and send you rolling to the bottom of the hill.
+And now, vacation is looming, and you’re worried all that effort will turn into a pile of sand and send you rolling to the bottom of the hill.

-But there’s no way you will pass up authentic tamales in Mexico, pasta in Italy and pastries in France – food is a big part of the joy of travel.
+But there’s no way you’re passing up authentic tamales in Mexico, pasta in Italy, or pastries in France – food is a big part of the joy of travel.

 No backsliding allowed